davideleoni90/TinysOSClassMonitoring/README.md

  </p>
  <h2>Architecture</h2>
  <p> The network is based on the <i>Collection Tree Protocol (CTP)</i>:nodes organize themselves to form a <i>tree-shaped</i> network, where packets are transmitted from the leaf node to the root node.
 In particular, every node maintains its own routing table
- through which its capable of estimate the quality of the link with all its neighbors, so it's always capable of estimating the path which involves less hops before a packet is delivered to the root;
+ with an estimation of the quality of the link to all its neighbors, so it's always capable of determining the path which involves less hops before a packet is delivered to the root;
- periodically every node sends broadcast packets (beacons), waiting for the other nodes to acknowledge them in order to discover the quality of the link with them.
+ periodically every node sends broadcast packets (beacons), waiting for the other nodes to acknowledge them in order to discover the quality of the links.
  For this project the architecture of the network is as follows:
  <ul>
  <li> <u>1 leaf node</u>: interacts with the accelerometer in order to sample data from it and then sends them towards the root of the network</li>